Billizard-Y/Billizard-Y/README.md

 ### ⭐ About Me
 I am Bill Ye, Currently working at **ThermoFisher Scientific** as Data Scientist after two years of duty at **Tesla Inc.**.
-Proudly been a part of the realization of the CyberTruck Dream.
+Proudly been a part of the CyberTruck Project.

 🎓 Master of business analytics graduate from **Sauder School of Business School at UBC**.
 Bachelor's degree at **Univeristy of Toronto** with Mathematical Application in Economics and Finance Specialist and Statistics Major.